-Module outcomes: On completion of this module the student should be able to demonstrate a well-rounded and systematic knowledge of strategic public sector management with regard to finance, and argue on it;

-- analyse and expound the principles, theories and methods of financial management in the public sector and apply the newly acquired insight to the selection of the most effective suitable options: - analyse undefined and often abstract problems regarding finance issues in the public sector (e.g. managing change, limited funds and deficient skills) as challenges to management and suggest solutions and then communicate and address these issues by means of modern ITtechnology.
+- demonstrate a well-rounded and systematic knowledge of strategic public sector management with regard to finance, and argue on it; - analyse and expound the principles, theories and methods of financial management in the public sector and apply the newly acquired insight to the selection of the most effective suitable options; - analyse undefined and often abstract problems regarding finance issues in the public sector (e.g. managing change, limited funds and deficient skills) as challenges to management and suggest solutions and then communicate and address these issues by means of modern IT-technology.

-- highlight the processes of the public sector's financial management in South Africa and develop a sensitivity for the role of the public manager plays in those processes; - explain the policy levels and role players in public financial management; - analyse the impact of the implementation of public financial management policy on society; - convert public financial management policy into programmes and projects for implementation; - understand public financial management policy in the public sector by applying the basic principles; - explain the public financial management process (aims/missions/ goals/strategies/ procedures/policy) that enables the manager to govern in a changing environment, and evaluate this process; - point out and interpret the necessity for organisational analyses in terms of capacity, financial resources and infrastructure in order to plan effectively.
+- highlight the processes of the public sector's financial management in South Africa and develop a sensitivity for the role of the public manager plays in those processes: - explain the policy levels and role players in public financial management; - analyse the impact of the implementation of public financial management policy on society; - convert public financial management policy into programmes and projects for implementation; - understand public financial management policy in the public sector by applying the basic principles; - explain the public financial management process (aims/missions/ goals/strategies/ procedures/policy) that enables the manager to govern in a changing environment, and evaluate this process; - point out and interpret the necessity for organisational analyses in terms of capacity, financial resources and infrastructure in order to plan effectively.